intro component with form using HTML, Sass, Bootstrap and JavaScript

 All the best with future solutions.

-Marked as helpful0@RicardoFuentes437Posted almost 2 years ago@Victor-Nyagudi Thank you very much for the feedback, while i was writting that part of the code i was actually thinking that maybe there was a better way of doing it because it did seem messy to me but i just never got to improve it, so thank you very much this is really helpful :)
+Marked as helpful0@RicardoFuentes437Posted about 2 years ago@Victor-Nyagudi Thank you very much for the feedback, while i was writting that part of the code i was actually thinking that maybe there was a better way of doing it because it did seem messy to me but i just never got to improve it, so thank you very much this is really helpful :)

 1